brndnmtthws/brndn-io/content/posts/the-internets-identity-crisis/index.md

 - The sale of `.org` sets a bad precedent for DNS ("_hey guys we got a new cash cow over here!!_")
 - It reinforces the centralized walled garden model of app stores where DNS is hidden from end users

-The threatened .org sale highlighted a fundamental problem: something as critical as domain names—the primary way we establish identity online—shouldn't be subject to corporate takeovers or profit-maximizing behavior.
-When ICANN blocked the sale, they acknowledged this reality, stating that the .org domain required "serving the public interest and ensuring the stable and secure operation of the Internet's unique identifier systems."
+What bothered me most about the .org sale was how easily something this basic could get treated like just another asset flip.
+Domain names are still how a lot of people and organizations exist on the Internet.
+When ICANN blocked the sale, they said the .org domain required "serving the public interest and ensuring the stable and secure operation of the Internet's unique identifier systems."

 ## What's Next for the Web